 - Strength at elevated temperatures

 Nickel and nickel alloys are among the toughest structural materials known.
 Nickel and nickel alloys are non-ferrous metals with high strength and toughness, excellent corrosion resistance, and superior elevated temperature properties.
 Commercially pure nickel has good electrical, magnetic, and magnetostrictive properties.

 Magnetostriction is a property of ferromagnetic materials that causes them to change their shape when subjected to a magnetic field.
 The effect was first identified in 1842 by James Joule when observing a sample of nickel. – (extracted from Wikipedia)

 Nickel products differ in terms of composition, grade, shape, dimensions, and features.
-Please review Aerodyne Alloys Nickel Product Specification for more information.
-Other unlisted, specialty high temperature nickel and nickel alloys are also available, please Aerodyne Alloys for more information.
+Please review Aerodyne Alloys' Nickel Product Specifications for more information.
+Other unlisted, specialty, high temperature nickel and nickel alloys are also available, please contact Aerodyne Alloys for more information.

 - Alloy 718 (aka Inconel ® 718)

 Commercially pure nickel (unalloyed nickel) does not contain, or contains only very small amounts of, alloying elements.